logicalmechanism/token-vault/README.md

 ### Creating The Lock Datum

 The locking contract requires a specific datum to work.
 It requires the public key hash and an optional stake key from a wallet.
 It also assumes a start and end time.
+If the stake key is not present on an address then leave the cdtSc field blank.

 ```hs
 data CustomDatumType = CustomDatumType